-Who is protected by the Act?
+Who is protected by EqA 2010?

-pregnancy and maternity;
+- pregnancy and maternity;

-People who are unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they had it) or because they associate with someone who has one of the above characteristics.
+The Act also protects people who are unfairly treated because they are wrongly perceived to have a particular characteristic (or are treated as though they had it) or because they associate with someone who has one of the above characteristics.

-What does the Act prohibit?
+What does EQA 2010 prohibit?

 Both direct and indirect discrimination is prohibited by the Act.

-Indirect discrimination occurs where a provision, criterion or practice is applied which is discriminatory in relation to protected characteristic.
+Indirect discrimination occurs where a provision, criterion or practice is applied which is discriminatory in relation to a protected characteristic.
 This includes conduct which is applied or would apply to persons who do not share the characteristic in question and conduct which puts or would put a person possessing a protected characteristic at a particular disadvantage.
 For example, a policy that only offers appointments by telephone will indirectly discriminate against deaf people as it will be harder for them to make an appointment.

-- What obligations does the Act place on service providers?
+What obligations does the Act place on service providers?

-- How is the Act enforced?
+How is the Act enforced?

 Where a provision of the Act is contravened, proceedings can be brought through the civil courts where a wide range of remedies are available, including the power to award compensation for injured feelings.